 GRPL Isn’t Just for Novel Lovers – Find Exciting Events & Resources for Ages 0-101

-When my oldest was only about a year old I found myself reaching out to friends to schedule playdates.
+When my oldest was only about a year old I started scheduling playdates with friends.
+Cabin fever was real and I needed something to do in Grand Rapids with my kid!
 Usually we headed to a local park, but one day a friend suggested that we meet at the library.